Clemens August Graf von Galen: Early years

-Galen belonged to one of the oldest and most distinguished noble families of Westphalia.
+Clemens August was born in Dinklage, the eleventh of thirteen children of Reichstag minister Ferdinand Heribert Graf von Galen of the Catholic Centre Party and his wife Elisabeth Gräfin von Spee.
+He was born into the Westphalian noble family von Galen.
+Christoph Bernhard von Galen (* 1606, † 1678), Prince-bishop of Münster, was his great-great-great-great-granduncle, and the social activist bishop Wilhelm Emmanuel von Ketteler (* 1811, † 1877) was his great-uncle.
+His upbringing at home is described by historians as strict, focused on faith, order, punctuality, and diligence.
+His mother was noted for her ascetic attitude, writing to her son on his name day in 1891: "Life is so short, and we are to purchase such a glorious eternity with it; not a day can be lost in securing this goal and doing something for God, no matter what position it may be."

 Until 1890, Clemens August and his brother Franz were tutored at home.
 At a time when the Jesuits were still not permitted in Münster, he received his main schooling at a Jesuit School, Stella Matutina in the Vorarlberg, Austria, where only Latin was spoken.
 He was not an easy student to teach, and his Jesuit superior wrote to his parents: "Infallibility is the main problem with Clemens, who under no circumstance will admit that he may be wrong.
 It is always his teachers and educators who are wrong.

 Because Prussia did not recognize the Stella Matutina academy, Clemens returned home in 1894 to attend a public school in Vechta and by 1896 both Clemens and Franz had passed the examinations that qualified them to attend a university.
 Upon graduation, his fellow students wrote in his yearbook: "Clemens doesn't make love or go drinking, he does not like worldly deceit."
 In 1896 he went to study at the Catholic University of Freiburg, which had been established in 1886 by the Dominicans, where he encountered the writings of Thomas Aquinas.
 In 1897 he began to study a variety of topics, including literature, history, and philosophy.
 One of his teachers was history professor and noted biblical archaeologist Johann Peter Kirsch.
 Following their first winter semester at Freiburg, Clemens and Franz visited Rome for three months.
 At the end of the visit he told Franz that he had decided to become a priest though he was unsure whether to become a contemplative Benedictine or a Jesuit.
 In 1899 he met Pope Leo XIII in a private audience.
 He studied at the Theological Faculty and Convent in Innsbruck, founded in 1669 by the Jesuits, where scholastic philosophy was emphasized, and new concepts and ideas avoided.
 Galen left Innsbruck in 1903 to enter the seminary in Münster and was ordained a priest on 28 May 1904 by Bishop Hermann Dingelstadt.
 At first he worked for a family member, the Auxiliary Bishop of Münster, as Chaplain.
 Soon he moved to Berlin, where he worked as parish priest at St. Matthias.